 A common problem in long-term relationships comes from not making time for sex.
 Scheduling sex doesn’t sound very romantic, but for couples who are both working full-time or raising children, it’s necessary.

-When practised regularly, scheduled sex will be something you look forward to, not just something to strike off the calendar.
+When practiced regularly, scheduled sex will be something you look forward to, not just something to strike off the calendar.

 9. Try new things